 - The provider is difficult to contact.
 Many don’t have a live chat facility or have one but it’s prone to not working most of the time.
 You’d think that contacting them via email would be the logical step, but some make contact information difficult to find and others are simply unresponsive to emails requesting account cancellation and a refund.

 - The guarantees are only available for certain payment methods.
-Many VPNs offer a variety of payment methods, and refunds are processed differently depending on the entity that processed it.
+Many VPNs offer various payment methods, and refunds are processed differently depending on the entity that processed it.
 This is a common scapegoat for a VPN provider as they can say that your method of payment wasn’t included in the guarantee.
 Of course, information related to these restrictions isn’t clearly stated at the time of payment, but instead is hidden in some small print.